 Directional Coiled Tubing Drilling (DCTD) and RockSense were utilised in an oilfield on the North Slope of Alaska.
-AnTech’s Continuous Rotating Orienter (CRO) made it possible to drill one of the longest laterals in the world with CT.
-In addition, the CRO enabled a record ROP and the longest liner run in a single trip with CT.
-Real-time gamma measurements were used alongside RockSense to geosteer the well.
+AnTech’s Continuous Rotating Orienter (CRO) enabled the drilling of one of the world’s longest laterals with CT.
+Additionally, the use of the CRO resulted in a record ROP and the longest liner run in a single trip with CT.
+Real-time gamma measurements as well as RockSense technology were used to geosteer the well.

 Objectives & Challenges